Doctor of Philosophy in Journalism and Mass Communications

 Additionally, we expect our Ph.D. program graduates to possess advanced knowledge in one or more of the following areas as necessary for scholarship in their chosen area of expertise and with the advice and guidance of their respective faculty advisors:

-- Advanced practice of theory, methods and concepts in the student’s area of journalism expertise;
+- Advanced practice of theory, methods, and concepts in mass communication;

-- Advanced practice of theory, methods and concepts suitable to the student’s area of concentration;
+- Advanced practice of theory, methods, and concepts suitable to the student’s area of concentration;

 - The business of the media, historical and current;